 You may also find opportunities to develop websites and applications within your network of friends and family.
 Interning as a web developer part time or during a vacation can be another way of getting experience.

-Other ways to get experience include:
+More ways to gain work experience include:

-- joining a web development or coding society at university;
+- joining a web development or coding society at university

-- getting involved in your university's entrepreneurship services or societies, as they often provide coding workshops and events;
+- getting involved in your university's entrepreneurship services or societies, as they often provide coding workshops and events

-- attending 'hackathons', conferences and workshops;
+- attending 'hackathons', conferences and workshops

-- attending meet-ups for different programming languages and interest groups;
+- attending meet-ups for different programming languages and interest groups

 - contributing to open source software.

 Keep a record of all your experience as many professional web developers, especially freelancers, have a portfolio of their work.
 Use code repositories such as GitHub and Bitbucket to demonstrate what you can do.